Balbriggan: Gaelic games

 O'Dwyers GAA is the local Gaelic Athletic Association club which was founded in 1918.
 The club operates "skills camp"s for underage players (indoors) during winter.
 The club plays Gaelic football and hurling at several underage levels (girls, boys and mixed).
 There is also a juvenile camogie team.
-At the adult level, the club has one football team competing in AFL5 and the Dublin Intermediate Football Championship and one Junior hurling team (AHL9).
-There are two adult male football teams that play in AFL5 (Junior 1), AFL11N, a Junior Hurling team (AHL5) and a Div 2 Ladies Senior Team.
+At the adult level, the club has one football team competing in AFL4, the Dublin Intermediate Football Championship and one Junior hurling team (AHL9).
+There are two adult male football teams that play in AFL4, AFL10N, a Junior Hurling team (AHL9) and a Div 1 Ladies Senior Team.

 Soccer

-Balbriggan has a number of association football (soccer) clubs.
-These include Balbriggan Football Club (formerly known as Clonard Celtic and founded in 1982).
+Balbriggan has a number of soccer clubs.
+These include Balbriggan FC (formerly known as Clonard Celtic and founded in 1982).
 This club amalgamated with another club in the area, Balscadden Blues, in the 1990s.
-Balbriggan F.C. now fields underage teams and three senior teams.
+Balbriggan FC now fields underage teams and three senior teams.
 The latter play in the Leinster Senior League and work has been completed on a new clubhouse located in Bremore, Balbriggan.

-Glebe North Football Club was established in 1945.
+Glebe North FC was established in 1945.
 Several past players with this club have received international honours.
 The club has two senior teams playing in the Leinster Senior League and 16 schoolboy/girl teams playing in the NDSL Leagues.
 The club's facilities are located at Market Green, and include a floodlit main pitch and an all-weather pitch.

-Hyde Park Football Club and Ringcommon Wanderers Football Club also represent the area.
+Hyde Park FC and Ringcommon Wanderers FC also represent the area.
 The latter was established in late 1999 and consists of a women's and a men's senior team which play at the Ring Commons Sports Centre.

-Balrothery Football Club is the newest club in Balbriggan.
-This (small) club also uses the Ring Commons sports facilities, which include two soccer pitches, floodlit soccer training areas, an 18-hole Pitch and Putt course, and a rugby pitch.
+Balrothery FC is the newest club in Balbriggan.
+This (small) club also uses the Ring Commons sports facilities, which include two soccer pitches, floodlit soccer training areas, an 18-hole pitch and putt course, and a rugby pitch.
 The clubhouse includes a meeting hall, as well as offices, a kitchen, changing rooms, toilets, showers and a bar.

 Rugby

 Balbriggan Rugby Football Club was founded in 1925.
 They field men's and women's teams.
 The men's team play in the Leinster League, Div.2A and Leinster North East Area League (McGee Cup).
 The women's team play in Division 2.
 They also field several underage teams from U7s through to U18s as well as fielding girls' youth rugby teams and special needs rugby teams.
-The club started the 2007–08 season playing at the new club grounds outside of Balrothery, Co.
-Dublin next door to North County Cricket Club.
+The club started the 2007–08 season playing at the new club grounds outside of Balrothery, County Dublin next door to North County Cricket Club.
 The club plans further major development including new pitches and training areas.
 On Friday 14 November 2008 the 500 Lux Flood Lighting system was turned on for the first time on the main pitch, soon to be followed by the second pitch.
 The third full-size sand-based all-weather pitch was opened during the 2009–10 season.
-In 2020, the club opened the highly-anticipated clubhouse: the club’s first permanent clubhouse since its establishment.
+In 2020, the club opened the highly-anticipated clubhouse: the club's first permanent clubhouse since its establishment.